75 Practical Journal Prompts for Anger Management

 13. Write about someone you trust and feel comfortable with when it comes to expressing your anger.
 How can you create a safe space to talk about your feelings?

-15. Make a list of positive statements that remind you that it’s okay to feel and show anger.
+15. Make a list of positive statements that remind you it’s okay to feel and show anger.
 Tell yourself that anger is a normal and important emotion.

 FAQ: How does journaling help with anger management?